 We meet at 6.30pm each Wednesday and finish at 9.15pm.
 This extra 15 minutes allows for a short break mid-evening.

 The course is suitable for those with prior meditation experience as well as those who have none.

 As the programme will be delivered live on Zoom relatively stable wifi in a room where you can have privacy is needed.

-You are asked to make a commitment to daily home practice of around forty-five minutes per day for the duration of the course.
+You are asked to make a commitment to daily home practice of around thirty to forty-five minutes per day for the duration of the course.

 Mindfulness Based Stress Reduction (MBSR) was developed by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical Center in 1979.